anshulkhandekar/CRASHCourse/COLLISION_REPORTING_FEATURE.md

 ## Overview

-The AggieFlow map now includes a user-driven collision reporting system with animated Miss Rev mascot icons to mark reported incidents.
+The Reveille's Radar map now includes a user-driven collision reporting system with animated Miss Rev mascot icons to mark reported incidents.
 This feature allows users to interactively report traffic collisions by clicking on the map.

 ## Features